maurizi/retag.rs/README.md

 If you have `rustc` and `cargo` installed, `retag` will be compiled when first used.
 For installation instructions on ZSH plugins, please see https://github.com/unixorn/awesome-zsh-plugins#installation.

 (The ZSH functionality currently requires `start-stop-daemon` for creating PIDfiles and daemonization.
-I'm planning to add support for that directly in the Rust eventually, to remove the need for `start-stop-daemon`)
+I'm planning to add support for that directly in the Rust code eventually, to remove the need for `start-stop-daemon` and improve Windows support)

 PRs adding support for other shells are highly welcome!